-I joined the CSJ in November 2021, and I have since been struck by the positive role the alliance charities play in informing the policy teams.
+I first joined the CSJ in November 2021, and I have since been struck by the positive role the alliance charities play in informing the policy teams.
 I have previously worked with a Manchester-based charity tackling educational inequality, and so understand the value of frontlines work in gaining a full appreciation of an issue.
-Harnessing the power of the grassroots charities lies at the centre of the CSJ’s ethos, and in my role as researcher for both the education team and CSJ foundation, I hope to bring this approach to the forefront of my work.
+Harnessing the power of grassroots organisations lies at the centre of the CSJ’s ethos, and in my role as researcher for the Education team, I hope to bring this approach to the forefront of my work.

 Something you might not know about me